GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 ## UML/SysML to SpecIF Mapping

-The mapping from UML/SysML to SpecIF is still discussed in a working group of the GfSE.
+The mapping from UML/SysML to SpecIF is currently still discussed in a working group of the GfSE.
 At the moment there is a sketch for a mapping of UML and SysML to SpecIF-Elements.
 This mapping is not covering the complete UML/SysML today and still in discussion in some parts.
-It consists of a resource-, property- and statement-mapping and only contains elements that are often used in activity, block definition and other popular diagrams.
+It consists of a resource-, property- and statement-mapping and only contains elements that are often used in activity, block definition and other popular diagrams used in Systems and Software Engineering.
 The mapping is shown in the following tables.

-The general idea is to map a high number of UML/SysML elements to a small model core in SpecIF.
+The general idea is to map a high number of UML/SysML elements to a small number of elements from SpecIF.
+The most elements are the elements of the *SpecIF Integration Model.*
-This model core consist of the fundamental modeling elements Actor, State and Event and the two elements SpecIF:Diagram and SpecIF:Collection.
+This model core consist of the fundamental modeling elements Actor, State and Event and the two elements SpecIF:Diagram, UML:Package and SpecIF:Collection.
 Mapped elements in the mapping tables should have a matching semantic meaning, e.g. a SysML Action is an active element.
 Regarding to the SpecIF class definitions, a FMC:Actor represents an active element.
 Since these definitions match both elements can be added to the mapping table.

 To define the values for the *dcterms:type* property, the UML metamodel in version 2.5.1 (OMG document number: formal/2017-12-05) is used as reference.

+### Mapping of UML Profiles

 By defining a so called UML-Profile, it is possible to define new element types from existing UML elements with additional meanings or additional properties.
 The elements defined by a profile extension are marked by a special term, called a Stereotype.
-SysML in version 1.x is a modeling language that is defined as an UML profile as well.
+SysML in version 1.x is a modeling language that is defined as an UML-profile as well.
 So in the mapping tables below one column is showing the Stereotype if necessary.
 When an UML-element has no stereotype or a stereotype that is not yet covered by the mapping tables, the element should be mapped in the same way as the UML element without a stereotype (UML native element type)!